KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

 ## PSItem

 You can use the `$PSItem` or `$_` to reference the current item that was processed.
 When we do a simple match, the value will be the value that we are matching.
-But I will be showing you some advanced matches in the next section where this will be used often.
+But I will be showing you some advanced matches in the next section where this will be used.

 # Parameters